SBE Board Members

 Mrs. Dance was married to the late, Nathaniel “Nat” Dance, Jr. for 57 years and they have two children: Tanya (Raphael) DanceKelly, Nathaniel “Nat3” Dance III, 5 grandsons: Rico, DeVon, Jarratt, Liam, Jaden 4 great granddaughters, Denajha, Briana, Desani, Roselynn, 2 great grandsons: Cruiz and Corbin.

-In 1989, Mrs. Alvis-Long graduated from Thomas Nelson Community College, where she earned an Associate Degree in Nursing.
-She has worked as a registered nurse at Sentara Hampton General Hospital, Bon Secours Mary Immaculate, University of Virginia Medical Center, and Augusta Health.
-While serving on a number of medical committees and departments, at each hospital, she developed an interest in cardiology.
-Mrs. Alvis-Long is currently a CPR and Advanced Cardiac Life Support Instructor at Augusta Health in Fishersville, Virginia.
+In 1989, Georgia graduated from Thomas Nelson Community College, where she earned an Associate Degree in Nursing.
+Throughout her career as a Registered Nurse, she has worked for Sentara, Bon Secours, the University of Virginia and Augusta Health.
+Georgia's specialty is cardiology and is currently a CPR and Advanced Cardiac Life Support Instructor at Augusta Health in Fishersville, Virginia.

-Mrs. Alvis-Long has been married for 27 years to her “soul mate and best friend”, Ed Long.
-After her husband retired from Langley Research Center in December 2000, the family moved to Augusta County.
+Georgia has been married for almost 30 years to her "soul mate and best friend," Dr. Ed Long.
+After her husband retired from Langley Research Center in December 2000, they moved to Augusta County.
 Together, they have a cat named Freddie Freeloader.

 Dr. Chris Stolle is a Virginia Beach native; he, and his wife Lisa, also a veteran, are both graduates of the US Naval Academy.
 Together, they raised five children in Virginia Beach and now have six grandchildren.